kfahn22/NOAA_final_project/noaa.md

 }
 ```

-* Use transform to adjust CROPDMGEXP and PROPDMGEXP
+* Use **transform** to adjust CROPDMG and PROPDMG to account for the different units in the original data base.

 ```r